 An Italian ballerina whose dramatic intensity and gravity-defying extensions redefined the emotional power of classical roles like Juliet and Giselle.

-Born in Milan in 1963, Alessandra Ferri was a prodigy who entered the Royal Ballet School at fifteen.
-Her career ignited almost immediately upon joining the Royal Ballet, where her unique combination of technical precision and raw emotional vulnerability set her apart.
-She became a principal at American Ballet Theatre in 1985, forging legendary partnerships and becoming the company's soul for over two decades.
+Alessandra Ferri entered the Royal Ballet School at fifteen and became a principal at American Ballet Theatre in 1985.
+Her unique combination of technical precision and raw emotional vulnerability set her apart.
+She forged partnerships and became the company's soul for over two decades.
 Ferri possessed an almost preternatural ability to fuse movement with storytelling, making every gesture feel like a confession.
-In 2007, she staged a highly publicized retirement at the peak of her powers, only to return to the stage six years later, dancing with a new, profound maturity.
-Her second act has seen her tackle contemporary works and mentor a new generation, proving that her artistry transcends age.
+In 2007 she staged a highly publicized retirement at the peak of her powers.
+Six years later she returned to the stage, dancing with a new profound maturity.
+Her second act has seen her tackle contemporary works and mentor a new generation, proving her artistry transcends age.

 1946–1964